SylviBlossom/LC-SmartItemSaving/README.md

 For fixing items falling through the floor and item rotation saving, all clients must have the mod for them to appear the same when joining.

-If you encounter any problems please report the bug either on discord or [open an issue](https://github.com/SylviBlossom/LC-SmartItemSaving/issues/new).
+If you encounter any problems please report the bug either to **sylviblossom** on the Lethal Company Modding discord or [open an issue](https://github.com/SylviBlossom/LC-SmartItemSaving/issues/new).

+See also [SaveItemRotations](https://thunderstore.io/c/lethal-company/p/SylviBlossom/PredictableEggs/) for just the item rotation saving feature of this mod.

 ### Current features
 - Prevent corruption of items in ship when items are added/removed by mods